Pampers Nappy Size Guide and Chart

 The Bottom Line

-Once you find the best nappy size for your little one using our nappy size chart, choosing the right nappy will be a breeze.
+Once you find the best size nappy for your little one using our Pampers nappy size guide and chart for newborns and older babies, choosing the right nappy and nappy pants will be a breeze.

-With a snugly fitting nappy your baby or toddler will be comfier, there will be fewer leaks and blowouts to worry about and you’ll be able to relax in the knowledge that your baby’s skin is getting all the protection it needs.
+With a snug-fitting nappy, your baby or toddler will be comfier, experience fewer leaks and possible ‘poonamis’, and you’ll be able to relax in the knowledge that your baby’s skin is getting all the protection it needs.

 Read more about Safety and Commitment